-Student Aid Index (also referred to as SAI): A number used by a school to calculate how much needbased financial aid you are eligible to receive based on the financial information you provided on your Free Application for Federal Student Aid (FAFSA).
-The SAI is not the amount of money your family will have to pay for college, nor is it the amount of federal student aid you will receive.
+Expected Family Contribution (also referred to as EFC or Family Contribution): A number used by a school to calculate how much need-based financial aid you are eligible to receive based on the financial information you provided on your Free Application for Federal Student Aid (FAFSA).
+The EFC is not the amount of money your family will have to pay for college, nor is it the amount of federal student aid you will receive.
 The family contribution is reported to you on your FAFSA Submission Summary, also known as the FSS.
 The FSS is a paper or electronic document that provides basic information about your eligibility for federal student aid and lists your responses to the questions on the FAFSA.